-The CY8C53 family supports a wide supply operating range from 2.7 to 5.5 V. This allows operation from regulated supplies such as 3.3 V \pm 10% or 5.0 V \pm 10%, or directly from a wide range of battery types.
+The CY8C54 family supports a wide supply operating range from 2.7 to 5.5 V. This allows operation from regulated supplies such as 3.3 V $\pm$ 10% or 5.0 V $\pm$ 10%, or directly from a wide range of battery types.

 PSoC supports a wide range of low power modes.
-These include a 300-nA hibernate mode with RAM retention and a 2-μA sleep mode.
+These include a 300-nA hibernate mode with RAM retention and a 2- $\mu$ A sleep mode.

 Power to all major functional blocks, including the programmable digital and analog peripherals, can be controlled independently by firmware.
-This allows low-power background processing when some peripherals are not in use.
-This, in turn, provides a total device current of only 6 mA when the CPU is running at 6 MHz
+This allows low power background processing when some peripherals are not in use.
+This, in turn, provides a total device current of only 6 mA when the CPU is running at 6 MHz.

-The details of the PSoC power modes are covered in the "Power System" section on page 22 of this data sheet.
+The details of the PSoC power modes are covered in the "Power System" section on page 21 of this data sheet.

-PSoC uses a SWD interface for programming, debug, and test.
-Using this standard interface enables the designer to debug or program the PSoC with a variety of hardware solutions from

-Cypress or third party vendors.
-The Cortex-M3 debug and trace modules include FPB, DWT, and ITM.
+PSoC uses a a SWD interface for programming, debug, and test.
+Using this standard interface enables the designer to debug or program the PSoC with a variety of hardware solutions from Cypress or third party vendors.
+The Cortex-M3 debug and trace modules include Flash Patch and Breakpoint (FPB), Data Watchpoint and Trace (DWT) and Instrumentation Trace Macrocell (ITM).
 These modules have many features to help solve difficult debug and trace problems.
-Details of the programming, test, and debugging interfaces are discussed in the "Programming, Debug Interfaces, Resources" section on page 53 of this data sheet.
+Details of the programming, test, and debugging interfaces are discussed in the "Programming, Debug Interfaces, Resources" section on page 50 of this data sheet.